by Mike Ratliff

 On the other hand, the Christians who have either escaped or avoided the subjective trap live and walk according to a faith that is anything but thin.
 It is based in a living faith that is fed by communing with the Triune God on a daily basis.
 It is not based on a contextualized subjective religiosity, but is based on walking by faith, not by sight.
 These people believe God and walk accordingly.
 They are not perfect.
 They still sin.
 They still find themselves having to repent and walk in repentance, but they look forward to the day when they will be with their Lord forever.
 This life is not the end of all things, but the life to come is the focus (see the passage I placed at the top of this post).

-Put to death therefore what is earthly in you: sexual immorality, impurity, passion, evil desire, and covetousness, which is idolatry.
-On account of these the wrath of God is coming.
-In these you too once walked, when you were living in them.
-But now you must put them all away: anger, wrath, malice, slander, and obscene talk from your mouth.
-(Colossians 3:5-8 ESV)
+5 Therefore consider the members of your earthly body as dead to immorality, impurity, passion, evil desire, and greed, which amounts to idolatry.
+6 For it is because of these things that the wrath of God will come upon the sons of disobedience, 7 and in them you also once walked, when you were living in them.
+8 But now you also, put them all aside: anger, wrath, malice, slander, and abusive speech from your mouth.
+Colossians 3:5-8 (NASB)

 Here we see our responsibility in this walk.
 We are to walk before our Lord in this narrow path in such a way that we put to death what is earthly in us that leads to idolatry.
 Why?
 These are the very things that were the cause of God’s wrath being poured out on our Saviour on the Cross and will be the cause of the wrath to come.
 Yes, it is coming.
 We must not love this lost and dying world.
 We are to put these things away and not live this way.